Dean's Advisory Board

 Carole Bos is a Founding Partner of Bos & Glazier, P.L.C.
 She is a trial lawyer and nationally known author and lecturer.
 Seeing both sides of an issue for more than two decades, Bos prosecutes cases for plaintiffs but also defends litigation for corporations.
 She has written two inspirational books: Life is a Nonstop Event and Marriage is a Balance Beam.

-John Bultema III serves as Executive Vice President, Business Banking Group, of Fifth Third Bank.
+John Bultema III serves as Senior Vice President - Institutional Markets at Western & Southern Financial Group.
 John is also a member of the Grand Rapids Downtown Development Authority.
 John received his undergraduate degree in Business from the Seidman College.

 Edward Clark is the Chairman, CEO, and Majority Shareholder for American Seating Company.
 He holds degrees from Ohio State University and University of Pennsylvania and his career includes service with Ford Motor Company, Haworth, and Hardwood House.

 John DeMaria is the Chairman and President of Quoin, Inc. and Almond Products Inc. He has previously served as President at Keeler Brass and Harmon Automotive.

 Peter DeWitt former Co-Owner and Senior Vice President of DeWitt Barrels Inc, a 116 year old family owned industrial container reconditioner.
 Peter earned a B.A. degree in mathematics from GVSU in 1968.

 Robert Grooters is President of Robert Grooters Development Company, the largest privately held developer of industrial and manufacturing buildings in the region.
 The company ranks in the top ten in the US and has developed numerous business parks in West Michigan and constructed nearly 25 million square feet of buildings, including Bridgewater Place – Tower I.